This Tip explains how to convert negativity into constructive dialogue using improvisation and negotiation techniques.

 The “yes, and” technique (from the field of improvisation) and the two reframing techniques (from the field of negotiation) require the trainer or meeting facilitator to pay close attention to the verbal and nonverbal messages of the negative individual.

-The fact that the expressed concerns have been heard and acknowledged is often very gratifying to the complainant.
+The fact that you hear and acknowledge the expressed concerns is often very gratifying to the complainant.
 This can calm the situation down and lay the groundwork for more cooperative and constructive interpersonal communications.

 Contact Deborah Laurel for additional tips on how to reframe negativity.